What we cherish about living in the Clarence Valley.

 [ real ] country

-concerned about your scone baking credential – well don’t be, the ladies of the CWA will get you going in the right direction and you’ll fit right in.
-Cooking skills aside, it’s the smiles and the sense of community that makes these places so special.
-And you’re still really close to metro areas; maybe you have friends there and want to stay in contact.
+The smiles and the sense of community make these places pretty special.
+And you’re still close to metro areas; maybe you have friends there and want to stay in contact.
 With highway upgrades you can be in Brisbane in a tick over three hours and hop a flight to Sydney and be in the thick of it when you need to be.
 But we’re betting you’ll miss the sound of those crickets chirping though.

-Nymboida offers the opportunity to get off the beaten track and relax in the warm and friendly atmosphere and peaceful surroundings, appreciating the small local art & craft studios.
-This is also the start of the Clarence Valley canoe and kayak trail - the longest whitewater trail in Australia.
+Nymboida offers the opportunity to get off the beaten track!
+It is here where the very popular Clarence Valley Canoe and Kayak trail starts - the longest whitewater trail in Australia.